mantaslv/CV/README.md

 ## <a name="about-me">About Me</a>

 Hello!
 I'm Mantas, a full-stack software developer boasting a solid engineering background and seven years of extensive experience in the retail sector.
-My professional journey involves myriad customer-centric roles, along with data management, packaging, and supplier coordination.
+My professional journey involves a myriad of customer-centric roles, along with data management, packaging, and supplier coordination.
 Known for my innovative mindset, adaptability, attention to detail, and process-driven approach, I take pride in collaborating with diverse teams and clients, transforming ideas into reality through the power of software.

 My eagerness to continually learn and grow fuels my passion for web development, which is reflected in every project I undertake.
-Leveraging my engineering and data analysis background, I excel at devising simple solutions to intricate problems and delivering top-notch, test-driven code.
+Leveraging my engineering and data analysis background, I excel at devising simple solutions to intricate problems and delivering high-quality, test-driven code.
 I firmly believe in learning through practical experience and embrace the principle of failing fast to learn quickly, using programming as a platform for continuous evolution and improvement.

 ## <a name="tech-skills">Tech Skills</a>